BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models: Results

 \subsection{Image Generation and Captioning}

-To conduct our experiments and use our proposed metrics, we assume that the backdoor-injected pipeline is being deployed by a user that inputs natural language prompts - simulating a real-world use case.
+To conduct our ``in the wild'' experiments and use our proposed metrics, we assume that the backdoor-injected pipeline is being deployed by a user that inputs natural language prompts - simulating a real-world use case.
 To create this environment, we use the COCO dataset \cite{Lin2014} to provide us with natural language prompts and generate images related to each of the classes embedded in the MF dataset.
 For each class/trigger (burger, drink, coffee), we select $N_{prompts}$ to feed into the text-to-image pipeline.
 We perform each attack in isolation to measure the independent performance of each backdoor attack and input the COCO captions into the backdoor-injected models for image generation.

-Image captioning is a powerful computer vision tool that exploits the power of visual encoders and language models for classification.
-A comprehensive survey conducted by Stefanini et al. \cite{Stefanini2022} outlines a number of deep learning models in literature that are used for image captioning applications.
+The GIC experiment is conducted similarly, only with a rare trigger being used to invoke the backdoor functionality, as discussed briefly in Section \ref{S3D2}.

-We use the Bootstrapping Language-Image Pre-training (BLIP) method \cite{Li20222} to produce captions of the generated images.
-The BLIP model provides us with an image captioning tool pre-trained on the COCO dataset with a vision transformer (ViT) backbone similar to the CLIP ViT-L. For our evaluations we constrain the output caption to being the same length as the prompt used to generate the image.
+We use the Bootstrapping Language-Image Pre-training (BLIP) method \cite{Li2022} to produce captions of the generated images.
+The BLIP model is an image captioning tool pre-trained on the COCO dataset with a vision transformer (ViT) backbone similar to the CLIP ViT-L. For our evaluations, we constrain the output caption to being the same length as the prompt used to generate the image.
 We use a Greedy Search approach for image captioning (beam length = 1) i.e., taking the highest probability word at each position in the output.
 We use the BLIP captions to calculate ASR$_{VL}$.

-We also deploy an additional, clean CLIP ViT-L/14 model as a ternary classifier to determine a CLIP score for the generated images.
-The malicious generated images are subject to classification into one of three classes: (i) Trigger - intended label, (ii) Target - malicious brand, (iii) Anything else i.e., not the trigger or target.
+We also deploy an additional, clean CLIP ViT-L/14 model as a ternary classifier to determine the CLIP score for the generated images.
+The malicious generated images are subject to classification into one of three classes: (\textit{i}) Trigger - intended label, (\textit{ii}) Target - malicious brand, (\textit{iii}) Anything else i.e., not the trigger or target.
 We use the CLIP embedding output to calculate ASR$_{VC}$, $\rho$ and $\varmathbb{C}$.
 Model Utility is calculated similar to $\varmathbb{C}$ - only in this case, we measure the similarity to the original caption (binary classifier).
+We then calculate $|\Delta\varmathbb{U}|$ by comparing backdoor model utility to base utility.